Eco Award Namibia in Düsternbrook

 An international well known wildlife veterinary, Dr Hymn Ebedes, termed them as being free ranging but not self supporting.
 As former problem animals they are better alive than dead and their enclosures exceed by far international accepted enclosures of zoos.
 For example our two cheetah enclosures are as big as the total surface of the zoo in Frankfurt/Germany but with hundreds of animals.

-At Safari Ranch Düsternbrook we do not anymore capture, relocate or kill predators (carnivores) that are free ranging on the property.
+At Düsternbrook we do not kill any predators (carnivores) that are free ranging on the property.
 The losses we have on life stock and game are compensated through tourism which we show the captive animals in a big and natural environment.
 Thereby the totally free roaming cats are fully protected and can life as ever before.

 All guests are welcome to read further details about wildlife and birds in our small information centre.